Real Estate Lawyers

 An experienced team

-Our lawyers specializing in real estate law support and advise their clients in the context of the negotiation and drafting of their contracts as well as in litigation, before the judicial and administrative courts (preventive summary proceedings, construction litigation, implementation of legal guarantees, legal expertise, precautionary measures, seizure-sales, enforcement proceedings, disputes over the sale of leases and co-ownership, etc.)
+Our lawyers specialised in real estate law accompany and advise their clients in the negotiation and drafting of their contracts, as well as in litigation before the judicial and administrative courts (court proceedings, construction litigation, execution of legal guarantees, judicial expertise, precautionary measures, enforcement proceedings, disputes over the sale and rental property, co-ownership and so on.).

-• Drafting of all types of leases: residential lease, commercial lease
+• Drafting of all types of rentals: residential and commercial rentals.

-• Follow-up and permanent legal assistance of the residential lease: unpaid bills, eviction, etc.
+• Monitoring and permanent legal assistance of the rental contract: non-payment, eviction, etc.

-• Ongoing monitoring and legal assistance of the commercial lease: termination, removal of the ceiling, revision, renewal, etc.
+• Monitoring and legal assistance of the commercial lease contract: termination, cancellation, revision, renewal, etc.

 • Commercial lease negotiation

-• Follow-up and assistance in the context of the sale of real estate
+• Monitoring and assistance in the sales of properties

 • Assistance with easements